-There are no exceptions to these policies.
-If you do not attend at least 85% of your classes each session, you may be dismissed from the IEC immediately and must leave the United States within 15 days.
-If you do not pass a level the second time, you will be required to transfer to a different English language program.
+If you do not attend at least 85% of your classes each session, you may be dismissed from the IEC and then must leave the United States immediately.
+If you do not pass a level the second time, you may be required to transfer to a different English language program.